High efficiency heat pumps

 A less efficient panel of electric coils kicks in to provide additional indoor heating when outdoor temperatures fall below 40 degrees Fahrenheit, so it's generally not a preferred system for regions with sub-freezing winter temperatures.

-You should know.
-The installation of a heat pump or air conditioner can sometimes cause a fluctuation in the power supply when your equipment starts.
+TIP: The installation of a heat pump or air conditioner can sometimes cause a fluctuation in the power supply when your equipment starts.
 This may result in a visible flicker of the lighting in your home or your neighbors' homes.

 To ensure that your heat pump installation does not have a negative effect on power quality, it's important to discuss this issue with your contractor.
 For additional assistance, call a PSE Customer Construction Services specialist at 1-888-321-7779.